Margarita Alegria, PhD

 University of Texas at El Paso

-Dr. O’Dell’s research program is focused on the neural mechanisms that promote tobacco use in vulnerable populations, such as adolescents, females, and persons with diabetes.
+Dr. O’Dell’s research focused on the neural mechanisms that promote tobacco use in vulnerable populations, such as adolescents, females, and persons with diabetes.
 Her laboratory combines neurochemical and molecular approaches with behavioral models to study the neural basis of addiction to substances, such as nicotine and alcohol.
-Her research program is supported by a R01 grant from the NIDA and a Basic Science Award from the American Diabetes Association.
+Recipient of multiple R01’s and numerous special emphasis SRG committees.

 Danielle Ompad, PhD, MHS